 It is likely that the big toe will also have to be realigned, so an important decision has to be made on whether the metatarsal bone also has to be cut and realigned.
 This is determined by examining the angle between the first and second metatarsal.
 Since a normal angle would be around nine or ten degrees, the metatarsal will likely need to be cut and realigned if the angle is thirteen degrees or higher.

-In distal osteotomy, the far end of the bone is cut and moved laterally.
+Another form of bunion surgery is a distal osteotomy.
+The far end of the bone is cut and moved laterally in this operation.
 This helps to reduce the angle between the bones of the first and second metatarsal.
 One or two tiny incisions in the foot are usually needed in this procedure.
 Once the position of the bones has been ideally adjusted, one or several metal pins can be used to hold the osteotomy in the desired place.
 When the bones heal, usually within three to six weeks after surgery, the metal pins are removed.

-In proximal osteotomy, the first metatarsal is cut near the end of the bone.
-Two to three tiny incisions in the foot are commonly needed for this procedure.
+In a proximal osteotomy, the first metatarsal is cut near the end of the bone.
+Two to three tiny incisions in the foot are commonly needed for this type of bunion surgery.
 The bone is realigned and held in position using metal pins until it has healed.
 Similarly to distal osteotomy, the angle between the first and second metatarsal bones is reduced as a result.

-To realign the big toe, the tight structures on the lateral or outer side of the first MTP joint is released.
+To realign the big toe, the tight structures on the lateral or outer side of the first MTP joint is released in this type of bunion surgery.
 This also involves the tight joint capsule and the tendon of the adductor hallucis muscle, which tends to pull the big toe in an inward direction.
 This ensures that the big toe is not pulled out of alignment.
 As a result, the toe is realigned and the joint capsule on the side of the big toe closest to the second toe is tightened, keeping the toe balanced and straight.

 Once the big toe is in an ideal position where it is balanced and straight, small stitches are used to close the incisions.
 Finally, the foot will be wrapped in a large bandage.

-Four to six physical therapy treatments are recommended for patients with painful bunions.
-Shoes with a wider front are recommended to prevent the metatarsals from being squeezed.
-There are special pads that can be placed over the bunion, and foot orthotics may also be given to support the arch and hold the big toe in its aligned position.
+Patients with painful bunions should receive four to six physical therapy treatments.
+To avoid squeezing the metatarsals, shoes with a wider front are recommended.
+Special pads can be used to cover the bunion, and foot orthotics may be prescribed to support the arch and keep the big toe in its proper alignment.

-Patients may be able to walk normally right after treatment with the recommended footwear, but caution should also be taken against more vigorous activities for a few weeks.
-This will allow the pain and inflammation to subside first.
+Patients may be able to walk normally after treatment if they use the proper footwear, but more intensive activity should be avoided for a few weeks.
+This will give the discomfort and inflammation time to go away.

-It usually takes around eight weeks for the bones and soft tissues to heal.
+It usually takes around eight weeks for the bones and soft tissues to heal after bunion surgery.
 A cast or a wooden-soled shoe may be used to provide protection for the bones during the healing process.
 Crutches will likely be needed.